naveen7252/nuls-smart-contract-maven-plugin/README.md

  Follwoing are the ways to provide  values:

  1. Pass values to parameter while executing the goal.
-It had highest priority and values provided by other ways are ignored.
+It has highest priority and values provided by other ways are ignored.
      Example: `mvn nuls-sc:deploy-contract -Dsender=<senderAddress> ...`

  2. Provide values in the plugin section of pom.xml file.
 This has second highest priority.